Higher-order homogenised riblet boundary conditions: 2D Laplace equation

 \section{2D Laplace equation}

 The Laplace equation may serve as an example before handling more complex flow problems.

-Let us consider the solution of the 2D Laplace equation \be \Delta_2^* \phi^* = \de{^2\phi^*}{y^{*2}} + \de{^2\phi^*}{z^{*2}} = 0 \ee{Laplace2D} in a 2D strip characterized by a periodic arrangement of protruberances or cavities (riblets) of period $s^*$ on one wall (figure \ref{fig:setup}) and an opposing infinite flat wall at far-away distance $L^*\gg s^*$.
-Coordinates are named $y^*$ along the wall and $z^*$ normal to the wall with an eye to later three-dimensional applications.
+Let us consider the solution of the 2D Laplace equation \be \Delta_2^* \phi^* = \de{^2\phi^*}{y^{*2}} + \de{^2\phi^*}{z^{*2}} = 0 \ee{Laplace2D} in a 2D strip characterized by a periodic arrangement of protuberances or cavities (riblets) of period $s^*$ on one wall (figure \ref{fig:setup}) and an opposing infinite flat wall at far-away distance $L^*\gg s^*$.
+Coordinates are named $y^*$ along the wall and $z^*$ normal to the wall with an eye to forthcoming three-dimensional applications.
 A $^*$ superscript is used to mark these quantities as dimensional, as opposed to plain letters used further down to denote dimensionless variables.
+Just as well, a notation such as $\phi^*_{z^*}$ denotes a dimensional derivative of $\phi^*$ with respect to $z^*$.
 Also, later this will become a flow problem, but for the time being let the unknown $\phi^*$ be any scalar quantity that obeys the Laplace equation, say a temperature field.
 For definiteness let us also impose a Dirichlet boundary condition ($\phi^*=0$) on the $s^*$-periodic riblet wall, located near $z^*=0$, and a constant Neumann boundary condition ($\phi^*_{z^*}={}$const.) on the flat wall located at $z^*=L^*$.
+A Neumann boundary condition at the wall would require nontrivial modifications to what follows, however we shall only need a Dirichlet condition in the subsequent application to fluid flow.